 Protein is an essential nutrient and is responsible for the building and repair of cells, tissues, organs and systems within the body.
 In fact, apart from water, we primarily consist of protein structures.
 Eating enough protein not only meets these requirements but also encourages a more fat-burning.
 A higher proportion of protein in the diet has been associated with lower body-fat levels.

 Note: A protein supplement like Nuzest‘s Clean Lean Protein can help to provide the protein base for a smoothie - a great option for a simple, convenient meal.

 Vegetables provide essential vitamins and minerals that act like keys to unlock cellular processes.
 Without these important nutrients, the body is unable to do much of anything!
 Vegetables also provide bulk and make us feel fuller.
 This makes it easier to stay on track with our nutrition.
 As a general guide, we should aim to eat six fist-sized servings of vegetables per day (split between lunch and dinner).

 I like to think of berries as nature‘s multi-vitamin.
 They are nutrient-dense, high in antioxidants and relatively low in calories and carbohydrates.
 Berries have been shown to help reduce oxidative damage that is associated with a range of health and metabolic disorders.

-Note: Consider using a multi-nutrient formula such as Nuzest‘s Good Green Stuff if your intake of berries and vegetables is lower than this.
+Note: Consider using a multi-nutrient formula such as Nuzest‘s Good Green Vitality if your intake of berries and vegetables is lower than this.